EBZebra/docs/edge/source/guide/configreference.md

 	<Name value="My App"/>

 ### UseRegularExpressions
 Determines behavior of Function keys on Windows Mobile and Windows CE devices.
 When enabled, F-keys on WM/CE devices are capturable using the KeyCapture API.
 When disabled, keys revert to the device’s default behavior.
 This setting is not specific to an application.
 When enabled, settings are applied globally to the device.
 Regular Expressions are used to maintain backward compatibility with PocketBrowser syntax for controlling device capabilities.
-If backward compatibility is not required, regular expressions can safely be disabled, possibly improving app performance.
-Applies only to apps for Windows Mobile/CE devices built with RhoMobile Suite 2.2 or higher that need backward compatibility with PocketBrowser.
+If backward compatibility is not required, regular expressions can safely be disabled, possibly improving app performance. **Applies only to apps for Windows Mobile/CE devices built with RhoMobile Suite 2.2 or higher that need backward compatibility with PocketBrowser**.

 **Possible Values**